Nicki Richards

-In 1991, she released her own debut album Naked (To the World) on Atlantic Records written and co-produced by her after being signed to a deal by the legendary Ahmet Ertegun.
-She followed that up with Nicki in 2008.

-She had her acting debut in 1999 in Colorz of Rage directed by Dale Resteghini and in Chicago as part of a female ensemble and in two musical comedies by Robert Klein.
-She also took part in a number of theater productions Cy Coleman's Like Jazz in Los Angeles, Jim Steinman's Over The Top on the East Coast, and the Penumbra Theatre Company's "Spunk" by Zora Neale Hurston and "Beehive" both in the Minneapolis/St. Paul area.

-She performed on the PBS television show "Between the Lions", a puppet educational show.
+She made her acting debut in the 1999 film Colorz of Rage directed by Dale Resteghini and in Chicago, as part of a female ensemble and in two musical comedies by Robert Klein.
+She took part in a number of theater productions Cy Coleman's Like Jazz in Los Angeles, Jim Steinman's Over The Top on the East Coast, and the Penumbra Theatre Company's "Spunk" by Zora Neale Hurston and "Beehive" both in the Minneapolis/St. Paul area.
+She performed on the PBS television show Between the Lions, a puppet educational show.
 She has also appeared on a number of commercials (Burger King, Coca-Cola and Colgate).

+After a string of singles with Frankie Knuckles, Tony Moran, and other dance artists, she continued her recording output as an independent artist with the self-titled Nicki (2008) and Tell Me...
+(2012).
+The former album produced two singles "Bring the Love" and "Why You Wanna Hurt Me So Bad" that made chart showings in the Top 40 oF the Billboard Dance Club Play charts.
+After another hiatus, she released the jazz effort Asta Hairston Songbook (2022) with Christian McBride and Gustavo Casenave.
+In September 2024, she released a New Orleans-inspired single "Anything" from a forthcoming studio album.
+Richards' latest studio album Love Life was released July 1, 2025.